 Sometimes the circumstances are more extreme.
 In December 2007, arrangements were made for a 2-year old Iraqi child to receive emergency open heart surgery at Vanderbilt Children’s Hospital.
 Kathleen Wolff was asked to provide care to the child’s mother, who had type 2 diabetes that required more attention and treatment.
 Since Siloam was already well prepared to care for refugees from many other countries, she was best served by diabetes care at Siloam's weekly diabetes clinic.
 When the mother and child returned to Iraq, the child had a functioning heart and the mother was on more effective diabetes medication and had learned much about the ways she could control her diabetes.

 Siloam clinicians are extremely grateful for the partnership as well.
 “It has been an incredible blessing to have such a fine array of clinicians available as volunteers to complement the work of our primary care staff in caring for our diabetic patients, as well as those with other endocrine disorders,” said staff internist Morgan Wills.

-The growing problem of obesity and type II diabetes in our country is definitely affecting the refugee and immigrant population as well—in some cases disproportionately so.
+The growing problem of obesity and type 2 diabetes in our country is affecting the refugee and immigrant population as well, often even moreso than people born here.
 To address this problem among Hispanic patients, a new level of partnership is emerging.
 This summer Siloam will be a community partner as Dr. Fowler and VMSII Luis Huerta survey Hispanic patients at Siloam to assess their level of understanding about diabetes.
 As part of his Emphasis Project, Luis hopes to develop culturally appropriate education modules that may be used in local churches and other faith-based settings to help stem the tide of this epidemic.

 More information about Siloam is available on the web at www.siloamhealth.org.